 - Providing timely, accurate information about prenatal heart and brain abnormalities, including structural, functional and developmental problems

 Our ultimate goal is to provide the earliest window of therapeutic opportunity for physicians to guide effective in utero medical and surgical intervention to fetuses.
 Such treatment can provide better health and development outcomes for children at birth and throughout their lives.
+Learn how to refer a patient to our institute for advanced diagnostic imaging.

 Advanced Fetal Brain Imaging: Our Training and Research